Shopping cart abandonment statistics can give us a clear sign of how customers interact with and react to your online offers and interface.

 - 55% of all people who abandon a purchase do so because of extra costs.

 As many as seven out of ten buyers will stop at some point in their purchase and will not complete the transaction.
-In 2017, cart abandonment rate varied from 67.4% to 83.7% from industry to industry.
+The cart abandonment rate in 2020 varied from 57.60% to 84.27% from report to report.

 The ecommerce cart abandonment rate for 2018 was 74.58%, while the average cart abandonment rate in 2019 dropped to 69.7%.

 6. Companies lose up to $18 billion in sales revenue every year due to cart abandonment.

 Forrester research on shopping cart abandonment found that 88% of people reported they have at some point abandoned a purchase midway, which currently results in $18 billion of lost revenue in 2018.

 Shopping cart abandonment case studies list one indisputable fact: